dhatri-gogineni/HealthCare-Management-System/README.md

 - view your doctors prescription and print it.
 - Get various details on the user dashboard as Total User, Total doctors, Total slots, Patients.

-**[Additional Feature: The user can even print their respective prescriptions]**

-# About Project Development 🥅

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding